-ART 350 Secondary Art Teaching: Philosophy and Methods (3) ii (even-numbered years).
-Teaching methodologies and materials for the secondary school art teacher; design of appropriate art learning experiences for the adolescent.
+ART 400 Secondary Art Education: Philosophy and Methods (3) ii (even-numbered years).
+Exploration of teaching methodologies and materials for the secondary school art teacher; design of appropriate art learning experiences for the adolescent.
 Prerequisite: ART 300 or consent of instructor.